 Given the desire to establish a regionally connected transportation system, developing agreements between municipalities and other agencies will be vital to the success of establishing a regionally connected system.
 Some examples of these agreements are already in place in the region.
 The Town of Cary has agreements with the Town of Morrisville and with the Town of Holly Springs that enables the Town of Cary to operate and maintain traffic signals in the Town of Morrisville and in the Town of Holly Springs.
-The Town of Carrboro and the Town of Chapel Hill have a similar agreement that allows the Town of Chapel Hill to operate and maintain traffic signals in the Town of Carrboro.
-The agreements between the Town of Morrisville and the Town of Cary and between the Town of Carrboro and the Town of Chapel Hill are included in Appendix. i.
+The Town of Carrboro and the Town of Chapel Hill have a similar agreement that allows the Town of Chapel Hill to operate and maintain traffic signals in the Town of Cary and between the Town of Carrboro and the Town of Morrisville and the Town of Cary and between the Town of Carrboro and the Town of Cary and between the Town of Carboro and the Town of Chapel Hill are included in Appendix. i.
 Additionally, NCDOT and municipalities have agreements in place that provides reimbursement of costs to municipalities to operate and maintain traffic signals that are part of the NCDOT traffic signal systems.